spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

   }
 ```
 - `json_path`: The path to the JSON data in the response.
 E.g. `json_path: data.some.nodes`

-Configuration `params` are provided either in the top level `dataset` for a dataset source and federated SQL query.

 Example using GitHub GraphQL API using Bearer Auth:
 ```yaml